dinitrogen/knight-travails/readme.md

 # Knight Travails
 This program determines the shortest possible path for a knight piece to move from one space to another on the chess board.

-This app uses a graph type data structure, built as a javascript class, to represent the chess board.
-Each space is represented by a node that stores its coordinates, and also those of its "neighbor" nodes that are one legal knight move away.
+This app uses an undirected graph data structure, built as a javascript class, to represent the chess board.
+Each space is represented by a node (or vertex) that stores its coordinates, and also those of its "neighbor" nodes that are one legal knight move away.
+Each legal move between two nodes represents an edge of the graph.

 A BFS (breadth first search) algorithm is then applied to traverse the graph, determining the path with the fewest moves to reach the target coordinates.
+Time complexity for this type of search is O(n) where n is the number of edges in the graph (there are more edges than nodes in this case).

 ![chess board](./img/knight-travails.png)